-The revised classification systems, designed generally for all mineral materials, is shown graphically in figures 1 and 2; their components and usage are described in the text.
+The revised classification system, designed generally for all mineral materials, is shown graphically in figures 1 and 2; its components and their usage are described in the text.
 The classification of mineral and energy resources is necessarily arbitrary, because definitional criteria do not always coincide with natural boundaries.
 The system can be used to report the status of mineral and energy-fuel resources for the Nation or for specific areas.